The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 The Exposure Strip Gallery (10:29) contains 200 images of rare scenes with detailed text descriptions - these are actually not photos, but prints of 35mm film images, which were copied as a colour test on the black-and-white dailies.

-The Textless Titles (3:07) are the intro and outtro without any text and are presented here in contrast to the old DVDs with three different soundtracks with the music of Ron Grainer, Wilfrid Josephs or Robert Farnon.
+The Textless Titles (3:07) are the intro and outtro without any text and are presented here with three different soundtracks with the music of Ron Grainer, Wilfrid Josephs or Robert Farnon.

 The Textless Material (4:02) consists of even more scenes without text credits from a couple of other episodes.
 There are apparently some outtakes and many interesting aerial shots of Portmeirion.